MSc-AGI/Intellishore/README.md

 ---

 ## What this is
-A practitioner ready case study that turns public data into a clear product strategy for an AI security offering.
+A practitioner-ready case study that shows a product strategy for an AI-native developer-security offering from public availabel information.
 It shows how I frame markets, define value, and turn ideas into execution with owners and KPIs.

 ## Why this matters to YOU
-It demonstrates how I work with clients as a senior AI and ML consultant.
-From problem framing to a concrete plan with pilots, metrics, and governance that is ready for delivery in a cross functional team.
+It demonstrates how I partner with product, engineering, and go-to-market teams in a senior AI/ML product-management role.
+From problem framing to a concrete plan with pilots, metrics, and governance ready for delivery in a cross-functional environment.

 ## How to review in three minutes
-1. Open the PDF and read the one page summary.
+1. Read the one-page summary of the concept and vision.
-2. Skim the three most material initiatives and the roadmap.
+2. Review the three strategic initiatives and corresponding roadmap milestones.
-3. Note the first two pilots, required data, owners, and success measures.
+3. Focus on the pilot designs, required data inputs, team ownership, and success metrics.

 ## What is inside
 **Market and problem framing**